-Currently, Audacity does not support ASIO and so therefore runs off Windows inbuilt audio driver.
-As the Windows inbuilt audio driver only supports a maximum of two inputs and two outputs, regardless of the I/O count of your Focusrite interface, Audacity will only ever see the first two inputs and outputs of your device.
+Audacity runs off Windows inbuilt audio driver.
+As the Windows inbuilt audio driver only supports a maximum of two inputs and two outputs, regardless of the input/output count of your Focusrite interface, Audacity will only ever see the first two inputs and outputs of your device.

 In short, you can use your Focusrite interface with Audacity, but you will only be able to use the first two inputs and outputs.

-As OS X’s inbuilt audio driver (Core Audio) is able to support multichannel I/O, Audacity will see all inputs and outputs of any Scarlett / Saffire / Clarett interface.
+As OS X’s inbuilt audio driver (Core Audio) is able to support multichannel input/output, Audacity will see all inputs and outputs of any Scarlett / Saffire / Clarett interface.

-Note that the way in which Audacity allows you to select which input you are recording off differs slightly to most other recording software;
+Note that the way in which Audacity allows you to select which input you are recording off differs slightly from most other recording software;